cs1302uga/cs1302-tutorials/visibility/visibility.rst

        setName(other.name); // <---- LINE1
        setAge(other.age); // <---- LINE2
    } // setAge
+p
 On the lines labelled ``LINE1`` and ``LINE2``, the code attempts to access the private instance members ``name`` and ``age`` of the ``Person`` object referred by ``other``.
-When asked, many students will say that this will not compile and are shocked when they see that it does.
+When asked, many students will say thpat this will not compile and are shocked when they see that it does.
 To be clear, **it does compile**.
 Although ``other.name`` and ``other.age`` are private, they're visible from ``LINE1`` and ``LINE2`` because they're declared in same